A derivation of the electric field inside MAPS detectors from beam-test data and limited TCAD simulations: The setup

 \section{The \texorpdfstring{\allpix}{} setup}

-The \allpix software~\cite{allpix,allpixmanual} is a lightweight C++ framework that simulates the processes triggered inside different semiconductor devices when ionizing particles traverse these.
+The \allpix software~\cite{allpix,allpixmanual} simulates the processes triggered inside different semiconductor devices, when ionizing particles traverse these.
 Particularly, it simulates the electron-hole pair creation, the drift or diffusion of these charge carriers given some electric field, the charge collection by the electrodes and finally the digitization of collected charge along with the electronic noise in the front-end electronics.
 The task of simulating the energy deposition process by the ionizing particles (an input for the charge carriers generation) is external to \allpix.
-Usually this is done by \geant~\cite{geant1, geant2, geant3}, which is interfaced directly to \allpix for convenience, but this can also be provided from other sources.
-The \allpix simulation flow is implemented using several modules, accessed sequentially using a configuration file.
-While for a full description the reader is referred to the \allpix user manual~\cite{allpixmanual}, we briefly summarize the most relevant modules related to the purpose of this work: \begin{itemize} \item\textbf{GeometryBuilderGeant4:} constructs the \geant geometry given the description of the sensors and their arrangement (dimension, position and orientation). \item\textbf{DepositionGeant4:} implements the simulation of energy deposition by ionizing particles in the active volume of the detector. \item\textbf{ElectricFieldReader:} implements the electric field inside the sensor volume.
-The field can be applied using several methods.
-These include TCAD mesh input files, simple built-in functions (constant, linear, parabolic), and most importantly for this work, any user-defined analytic functions in the form of ROOT TFormula-compatible strings. \item\textbf{GenericPropagation:} simulates the propagation of electrons and holes in the sensor volume given the electric field. \item\textbf{DefaultDigitizer:} translates the collected charge into a digitized signal proportional to the input charge.
-The noise in the electronics is also simulated here. \end{itemize} These modules are called sequentially in the simulation chain.
-The output of the chain contains the fired pixels, i.e., pixels which have a collected charge passing some predefined threshold.
-It is important to stress that an induced charge generation in adjacent pixels (to the pixel where the ionizing particle passes through) is also simulated by \allpix.
-The list of fired pixels can then be used in a subsequent analysis, which depends on the specific application.
-This analysis may include, e.g., calibrating the charge to the energy-loss, counting of hits, clustering of the pixels, tracking, etc.\\
+Usually this is done by \geant~\cite{geant1, geant2, geant3}, which is interfaced directly to \allpix.
+The output of the simulation chain contains the fired pixels, where the collected charge passes some predefined threshold.
+An induced charge generation in adjacent pixels (to the pixel where the ionizing particle passes through) is also simulated by \allpix.
+The list of fired pixels can then be used in a subsequent analysis.